Q: Is Medicare open enrollment for everyone? Who can make changes, who can’t?

 If you’re currently covered by Original Medicare or Medicare Advantage, then you’re eligible to make changes during open enrollment.
 During this time, you can:

-• Switch from Medicare Advantage to Original Medicare (This includes signing up for Parts A and B as well as getting a Part D drug plan.)
+- Switch from Medicare Advantage to Original Medicare (This includes signing up for Parts A and B as well as getting a Part D drug plan, but access to a Medigap plan will likely depend on your medical history.)

-• Switch from an existing Part D drug plan to another
+- Switch from one Part D drug plan to another

 Any changes you make during open enrollment will take effect on January 1 of the following year.